How are you feeling? Unsure of your symptoms? Let’s rule out COVID together.

 Two things.
 First, be aware of any symptoms you may have or have had recently, even changes as small as not smelling as well as before.
 Know when you experienced those symptoms and how long they lasted for.
 Second, recall if you have been around anyone who has been sick recently so you can later check if they ever tested positive for the virus.

-Results typically take around 4 days to get back to you.
+Results typically take 12-24 hours to get back to you electronically.
 Sometimes, it takes a few days longer to get the results back from the labs, but as soon as we have your results, we will make sure you are aware of them.
 One of our providers will reach out to you directly to tell you your results, help you interpret them, and work with you to make a plan going forward.

 To draw blood, the area around your elbow needs to be exposed.
 Either wear something that leaves this exposed, wear something that can be rolled up, or wear something that can be removed for the blood test.